 Criteria Description Maximum Marks

 Continuous Internal Internal Examination 5

 Assessment (CIA) Attendance 5

 Assignment 5

 End Semester End Semester Examination 35

 Examination(ESE)

 Total 50

-Attendance A minimum of 75% Attendance e is required to be maintained by
+Attendance A minimum of 75% Attendance is required to be maintained by

-a student to be qualified for taking ing up the End Semester
+a student to be qualified for taking up the End Semester

 examination.
-The allowance of 25% includes all types of leave
+The allowance of 25% includes all types of leaves

 including medical leaves.

-S. No. Name of Experiments 1 Write a C program that uses stack operations to convert a given infix expressioninto its postfix Equivalent, Implement the stack using an array.
-2 Write C programs to implement a double ended queue ADT using i) array andii) doubly linked list respectively.
+S. No. Name of Experiments 1 Write C program that uses stack operations to convert a given infix expression into its postfix Equivalent, Implement the stack using an array.